RSedgwick/TLGPs/README.md

   - `Comparing_LVMOGP_Prediction_Methods.ipynb` - Notebook for comparing different methods for prediction using the LVMOGP
   - `LMC_fitting_and_intialisation.ipynb` - Notebook demonstrating the fitting of the LMC
   - `lmc_setting_W_and_kappa.ipynb` - Notebook demonstrating how the LMC can recreate the independent MOGP
+- `analysis`
+  - `plots` - various plots that have been generated
+  - `model_comparison.ipynb` - Notebook comparing the RMSE and NLPD of the different models from the many learning curve runs
+  - `plot_predictions.ipynb` - plot the predictions of the models for a given seed, data seed and number of training points.
+Also plot the log marginal likelihood of the different initialisations at each number of training points for all models.
+  - `plot_predictions.py` - plot the predictions for all runs, to be made into gifs
+  - `animating_plots.ipynb` - notebook for making gifs out of predictions
 - `learning_curves.py` - this script is used for fitting each of the models, analysing the results and saving them to a file
   - The `.pbs` scripts can be used to run this many times for different seeds and number of training points on a cluster